holatuwol/liferay-zendesk-userscript/README.md

 - Adds the account code to all open tabs
 - Updates the window title to make it easier to find tickets via browser history
+- Make all modal windows draggable (so you can move them around)
+- Allow you to accidentaly click outside of a modal window without auto-closing it
 - Auto-populate a few fields when clicking the "Create Issue" button in the JIRA app